 A mandatory pre-departure orientation will be held at College of DuPage.
-This typically occurs over two days in May.
+This typically occurs on a Friday and Saturday in May.

 All students are required to enroll in a German Language class.
-Classes will accommodate students at any level: Beginning I and II, Mid-Level I and II and Advanced I and II.
-However, students who have already studied German one year in college or two years in high school will benefit more from the program.
-In the language classes, conversation, together with grammar, is stressed in the small class setting.
-Students will be in classes with other international students.
+Classes will accommodate students at any level: Elementary I and II, Intermediate I and II and Advanced I and II.

 Prior the beginning of classes, all students will be tested and placed at the appropriate level.
 Changes can be made if a student progresses at a faster rate or shows different learning needs.

 All students are required to enroll in this class which covers the geography, history, political and social institutions and the art and architecture of Berlin and Germany.
 This class first meets at the mandatory orientation session.

 In Berlin, the course will continue with guided cultural excursions to theaters, museums and other places of interest that are integral components of this class, and therefore, attendance is required.
 A short written report on each visit is also required.